LEPP1981/tt-education-app/README.md

 ### Initial Considerations

 * This project requires Axios to be installed
-* The node_modules folder has been left in the repo for conveniance
+* The node_modules folder has been left in the repo for convenience